graviraja/nlp-paper-summary/README.md

 ALBERT proposes two parameter reduction techniques to lower memory consumption and increase the training speed of BERT.
 It also proposes a self-supervised loss that focuses on modeling inter-sentence coherence, and show it consistently helps downstream tasks with multi-sentence inputs.

 <a href="albert#albert">Checkout the summary here</a>

+## Poor Man's BERT: Smaller and Faster Transformer Models

+This paper talks about:

+#### NLP has recently been dominated by large-scale pre-trained Transformer models, where size does matter.
+Models such as BERT, XLNet, RoBERTa, etc. are now out of reach for researchers and practitioners without large GPUs/TPUs.
+How to reduce the model size that do not require model pretraining from scratch?

+There are many ways to reduce the size of pre-trained models.
+Some notable approaches are:

+- Prune parts of the network after training
+- Reduction through weight factorization and sharing (Albert)
+- Compression through knowledge distillation (Distilbert, Tinybert)
+- Quantization (Q-bert)

+This work falls under the class of pruning methods.This paper question's whether it is necessary to use all layers of a pre-trained model in downstream tasks and propose straight-forward strategies to drop some layers from the neural network.

+<a href="poor-man-bert##poor-mans-bert-smaller-and-faster-transformer-models">Checkout the summary here</a>